arwen7stars/LBAW/README.md

 ## In development

 * Search-bar with Ajax (US001)
-* Removing people from groups/events
+* Invite people to join groups/events

 ## Important things to delevop if we have time

-* interface for accepting friend requests on feed or user bar
 * custom permissions for users/posts

 ## User Stories